Almarranz/GNS_pm_relative_python/README.md

 1. **`GNS1_GNS2_alignment.py`**
    - Performs alignment between GNS1 and GNS2 with an affine transformation first, followed by a polynomial transformation.
-   - Uses a Python version of `polywarp` to compute proper motions.
+   - Uses a Python version of `polywarp` to align both lists.

 2. **`gns_pm_comparison.py`**
    - Compares the proper motions with those from Gaia and Hosek.